NickColley/nickcolley.co.uk/2022/10/13/voiceover-to-voice-call.md

 Find a full [walkthrough of creating a Aggregate Device on the Blackhole wiki](https://github.com/ExistentialAudio/BlackHole/wiki/Aggregate-Device).

-{% image "./2022/10/13/aggregate-device.png", "Midi Audio Device > Aggregate Device with Blackhole and Microphone selected" %}
+{% image "./2022/10/13/aggregate-device.png", "Midi Audio Device showing Aggregate Device with Blackhole and Microphone selected" %}

 ## 4. Configure VoiceOver to use Multi-Output Device